ondrachwiedziuk/personal/recipes.md

 permalink: /recipes/
 ---

-# Under Construction

 Welcome to my recipe collection!
-Here you'll find various recipes I've tried and enjoyed.
+Here you'll find various recipes I've cooked during summer camps and other occasions.
+Each recipe is written in a Python-like syntax, allowing you to easily adjust the ingredients based on the number of servings you want to prepare.

 {% assign sorted_recipes = site.recipes | sort: 'date' | reverse %}
 {% for recipe in sorted_recipes %}